Executive MBA (Top-up )

-The University of Northampton MBA Top-up degree is designed to enhance the knowledge and skills that you have attained on completion of a postgraduate diploma in business or management.
+The University of Northampton Executive MBA (Top-up) degree is designed to enhance the knowledge and skills that you have attained on completion of a postgraduate diploma in business or management.

 The programme is designed to enhance the student’s analytical skills towards business and organisational issues and tackle them with a holistic approach.

-The MBA Top-up degree aims to develop a student’s ability to think strategically, recognise potential business opportunities and manage change more effectively.
+The Executive MBA (Top-up) degree aims to develop a student’s ability to think strategically, recognise potential business opportunities and manage change more effectively.

 Students are instructed in various management research techniques which will pave the path towards successful completion of the final business research project and be awarded with an MBA degree from the University of Northampton.

 Important notice: For health and safety reasons, Virtual MBA workshops with UK University faculty will be used in the interim, until the current situation stabilises.

-The MBA Top-up is designed to enable Postgraduate Diploma holders to gain a full MBA qualification.
+The Executive MBA (Top-up) is designed to enable Postgraduate Diploma holders to gain a full MBA qualification.

-Pursuing the MBA Top-up will help develop your critical thinking, management research skills and enhance your business knowledge and understanding, which will eventually support your career progression
+Pursuing the Executive MBA (Top-up) will help develop your critical thinking, management research skills and enhance your business knowledge and understanding, which will eventually support your career progression

 The programme structure and learning materials available on the university’s online learning platform enables you to study at your own convenience, access study material anytime & anywhere, develop your own study schedule and engage with your peers, thus allowing you to strike a balance between your personal and professional commitments.